 Fogra Colour Management Café: How to protect colour marks?

-The "Colour Management Café" is a regular online event organised by Fogra, which I joined by telephone.
-Franz Gernhardt has been working as a lawyer in the renowned law firm Bird & Bird LLP since 2004.
-He gave an in-depth presentation on the topic of "colour marks".
+The „Colour Management Café“ is a regular online event organised by Fogra, which I attended by telephone.
+Franz Gernhardt has been working as a lawyer at the renowned law firm Bird & Bird LLP since 2004.
+He gave a detailed presentation on the topic of „colour trademarks“.

-Colour marks are part of the non-technical property rights, as are word marks, word-picture marks, figurative marks and 3D marks.
+Colour marks belong to the category of non-technical IP rights, such as word marks, figurative marks, picture marks and 3D marks.
 Recently, there have also been atypical trade marks such as sound marks (e.g. heute-Nachrichten, Wetten dass..., Merci), motion marks, multimedia marks, hologram marks,... and colour marks.
-These exist in purely flat (contourless) form of a single colour and also as a combination of several colour tones.
+These exist in a purely flat (contourless) form of a single colour and also as a combination of several colours.

 What should I bear in mind when applying for a colour mark?

-First of all, the colour in question must have so-called "Verkehrsgeltung", i.e. it must be known to a predominant proportion of people in connection with the product class for which the trade mark is applied for.
-An example is the violet of Milka chocolate.
+First of all, the colour in question must have a so-called „reputation“, i.e. it must be known to a predominant proportion of people in connection with the product class for which the trade mark is registered.
+One example is the violet colour of Milka chocolate.

 Secondly, the colour must be specified exactly in the trademark application.
 The Pantone specification is usually used for this, but RAL, HKS or CIELAB are also possible.